Bureau of Land Management Forestry Technician (Fire)(Assistant Engine Captain) in Lewistown, Montana

 There is no education requirement for this position.
 See qualifications section.

-These positions are also being advertised under vacancy announcement MT Merit-2019-0015.
-Multiple selections may be made from this announcement.
+These positions are also being advertised under vacancy announcement MT-DEU-2019-0006.
+Multiple selections may be made from these announcements.

 Appointment is subject to meeting one-year probationary requirements.